Dr Greg Blunden

 Phone: 027 867 6407

 Melissa joined the Trust in September 2016.
-She has a great passion for conservation and the environment and wide experience working with farmers, volunteers and other organisations through her work with the Dairy Women's Network as its Lower North Island Coordinator.
-Melissa is the co-Chair of the Maungatautari Ecological Island Trust.
+She has a great passion for conservation and the environment and wide experience working with farmers, volunteers and other organisations through her work as a rural professional.
+Melissa is the co-Chair of the Maungatautari Ecological Island Trust and sits on other reserve committees and groups.

 Melissa lives on her family farm in Arohena and has three boys.